MillenniumDB/MillenniumDB/README.md

 - A database can't be modified after its created.
 - Only [well-designed patterns](https://users.dcc.uchile.cl/~jperez/papers/tods-a16-perez.pdf) are supported when using the `OPTIONAL` operator.
-- More datatypes for properties values, e.g: dates, points and lists.
+- More data types for properties values, e.g: dates, points and lists.
 - Filters only support basic operations (<, <=, ==, != >=, >).
 We would like to support pattern matching and functions.

 ___